-Masters in their field with incredible knowledge and passion which radiates brightly as they speak, but yet struggling with employment?!
+Masters in their field with incredible knowledge and passion which radiates as they speak, yet struggling with employment?!

 Unfortunately, this is the case for many individuals on the Autistic Spectrum.
 In fact, 77% of adults with Autism are unemployed.
-A barrier exists between talented individuals and the workplaces they are destined to be, and that barrier is the current mindset within workplace environments.
-There's a lack of understanding in how to recruit and retain neurodiverse individuals, in a way which empowers their success.
+A barrier exists between talented individuals and the workplace, and that barrier is the current mindset within workplace environments.
+There's a lack of understanding in how to recruit and retain neurodivergent individuals in a way which empowers their success.
 It's something we're passionate about tackling, and in light of Autism Awareness Week we're sharing a few thoughts on how to be mindful of different minds...

 Care and support for Autistic children is growing within the education system and it is clear that early detection and intervention are important factors for development.
 But what support is available for adults with Autism in the workplace?

 Only 3 in 10 employers include neurodiversity in their HR policies.
-The processes put in place to hire and retain employees do not nurture the neurodiverse mind.
+The processes put in place to hire and retain employees do not nurture neurodivergent minds.

 A spectrum condition including diagnoses such as Aspergers, there are a variety of characteristics associated with Autism that can be advantageous to the workplace; heightened senses, strong eye for detail, intense concentration, ability to recognize patterns and solve problems, loyalty, strong memory, a literal mindset, logical approach and average to above average intelligence are just a few.
 In fact, individuals with Autism tend to be savants in their industry because they're so passionate and enthusiastic about the things that interest them.